 The pandemic’s toll on mental health has been measured in different studies on the general population, parents, mothers, and children.
 Meanwhile, research by professionals at MIT and Harvard demonstrated how the discussion on social media about anxiety and suicide increased.
-This situation is not novel— evidence shows previous pandemics also had harmful effects on mental health.
+This situation is not novel— evidence shows previous pandemics harmed mental health.

 What seems to be surfacing is a trend toward plain talk about mental health from patients, health professionals, and different opinion leaders.
 In 2020, several organizations even launched initiatives to combat the stigma surrounding mental health, a stigma that can act as a barrier to accessing treatment.
-Today, an increasing number of people are willing to open up about the issue.
-We saw this, for example, when Olympic gymnast Simon Biles decided to prioritize her wellbeing and withdraw from competition at the 2020 Tokyo Olympic Games.
+Today, more people are willing to open up about the issue.
+We saw this, for example, when Olympic gymnast Simon Biles decided to prioritize her well-being and withdraw from competition at the 2020 Tokyo Olympic Games.
 We can also see it in the massive support that followed this decision.

-For more on mental health and COVID-19, see this video featuring specialists from the region (in Spanish).
+For more on mental health and COVID-19, see this video featuring regional specialists (in Spanish).